Information Security Policy

 4. REGULATORY FRAMEWORK

-The formalisation of the Information Security Policy, in addition to the security regulations derived from it, shall take into consideration and incorporate the following applicable legal regulations:
+The formalisation of the Information Security Policy, as well as the security regulations derived

-- Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 (hereinafter GDPR – General Data Protection Regulation) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.
+- Regulation 2016/679 of the European Parliament and of the Council of 27 April 2016 (hereinafter, GDPR – General Data Protection Regulation) on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

 - Organic Law 3/2018 of 5 December 2018 on Protection of Personal Data and Guarantee of Digital Rights (hereinafter Law 3/2018).